 Butcher apprentices will need to complete and pass the following three end-point assessments:

 Apprentices will not be able to complete these assessments until all the mandatory components listed above have been achieved.

-End point assessments are undertaken in examination conditions, assessed by an FDQ appointed independent assessor and will be individually graded, as Fail, Pass or Excellence.
+End point assessments are undertaken in examination conditions, assessed by an FDQ appointed independent examiner and will be individually graded, as Fail, Pass or Excellence.